security-notes/infobyte-faraday-wiki/Status-Report.md

 * **Technical Details**: allows you to add the field _data_ to your vulnerability.
 If you create a web vulnerability, you will have more fields available such as path, method, request, response and so on.

 * **Evidence**: allows you to add an evidence to the vulnerability.
-It can be an PNG or JPC image.
+It can be a PNG or JPG image.

 * **Custom Fields**: allows you to add information to a field that you have created.
 For more information about Custom Fields, you can check its [wiki page](https://github.com/infobyte/faraday/wiki/Custom-Fields)